Christine Qunta: Literary work

 Qunta began publishing her writing while in exile, including the poetry collections Hoyi Na!
 Azania: Poems of an African Struggle (1979) and Heroes & other Treasures (1990), as well as editing the non-fiction anthology Women in Southern Africa (1987).
 She is also the author of Who's Afraid of Affirmative Action: A Survival Guide for Black Professionals (1995) and her most recent book is Why We Are Not a Nation: Essays on race and transition in South Africa (2016).
-Qunta has also been a newspaper columnist, and her work has appeared in many publications, among them the anthology Daughters of Africa (1992).
+Qunta has also been a newspaper columnist, and her work has appeared in many publications, among them the anthology Daughters of Africa (edited by Margaret Busby, 1992).

-In 2013 she started the non-profit publishing company Seriti sa Sechaba (a name meaning "dignity of the nation") aiming "to publish fiction and non-fiction by Black (African, Coloured and Indian) authors that reflect the lived experience and culture of the majority of the people in South Africa", in English and indigenous languages.
+In 2013, she started the non-profit publishing company Seriti sa Sechaba (a name meaning "dignity of the nation") aiming "to publish fiction and non-fiction by Black (African, Coloured and Indian) authors that reflect the lived experience and culture of the majority of the people in South Africa", in English and indigenous languages.